-The EV Charging Advisor will be able to provide interested parties with onsite education events.
-These events will allow for employers, staff, residents etc. to ask any questions or address any concerns they may have and to learn more about EV charging.
-It will also allow for the Advisor to provide key decision makers with expert advice and direction in choosing charging equipment based on current and future needs.
+The EV Charging Advisor can provide interested parties with onsite education events.
+These events allow employers, staff, residents to ask any questions or address any concerns they may have and to learn more about EV charging.
+It also allows the Advisor to provide key decision makers with expert advice and direction in choosing charging equipment based on current and future needs.

-Eligible events could include:
+Eligible events can include:

-- Lobby events. - · Lunch & learns. - Presentations or webinars at Annual General Meetings (AGMs) and/or Special General Meetings (SGMs) for Strata Councils. - Presentations or webinars for management and decision makers at workplaces.
+- Lobby events. - Lunch & learns. - Presentations or webinars at Annual General Meetings (AGMs) and/or Special General Meetings (SGMs) for Strata Councils. - Presentations or webinars for management and decision makers at workplaces.